yungcxn/paradoxon/README.md

 ### How to Install / Update:

-Download the Installer/Updater, buy a passcode by contacting me via Twitter: @ParadoxonClient Run the Installer/Updater and the Client gets automatically installed when you don't own it or it gets reinstalled (updated).
+Download the Installer/Updater, buy a passcode by contacting me via Twitter: [@paradoxon_cw](twitter.com/paradoxon_cw) Run the Installer/Updater and the Client gets automatically installed when you don't own it or it gets reinstalled (updated).

 To download the Installer/Updater, go to the "release" section.